zeroknots/slotmachine/README.md

         super.setUp();
         // define the storage slot are 'OK' to be used by the target contract bytes32 defaultSlot = keccak256("counter.storage");
-        slotWhitelist(defaultSlot, 100);
+        // whitelist 100 contiguous slots starting from & including `defaultSlot` slotWhitelist(defaultSlot, 100);

         // name of target contract
         string memory name = "Counter";
-        // get the bytecode of the target contract, depliyed at this address exampleContract = ICounter(deployContract(name));
+        // get the bytecode of the target contract, deployed at this address exampleContract = ICounter(deployContract(name));
     }